vpnsowmyame/Front-End/README.md

 - Implementation of HTML-CSS-JavaScript
-- Implementation of ServerSide Rendering/ClientSide Rendering
+- Implementation of ServerSide Rendering/ClientSide Rendering using React
-- Implementation of Micro-Frontend Framework
+- Implementation of Micro-Frontend architecture using React Framework